 Justin Jou

-Justin is a first year Aerospace Engineering Masters student from Queens, New York.
+Justin is a second year Aerospace Engineering Masters student from Queens, New York.
 His research interests include flow visualization with background oriented schlieren imaging, and he is contributing to the implementation of BOS imaging in the medical field.
 Outside of research, Justin enjoys spending his spare time listening to music and playing video games with friends.

 Justin Le

-Justin Le is a first year Mechanical Engineering Masters student.
+Justin Le is a second year Mechanical Engineering Masters student.
 As a kid, he loved assembling Legos and doing Math, which translates to his pursuit of a Mechanical Engineering major.
 He is currently working on a project involving flow over a rotating cone in the FPI lab.
 In free time, Justin enjoys playing and watching basketball, soccer, and pools.

 Yusuf Shaaban

-Yusuf is a first-year Mechanical Engineering Masters student from Northbrook, Illinois.
+Yusuf is a second-year Mechanical Engineering Masters student from Northbrook, Illinois.
 He is interested in researching hypersonic flow and modeling it using computational fluid dynamics (CFD).
 He spends his free time competing in track & field as a 400 meter hurdler.